Jared Kushner

-Jared Corey Kushner (born January 10, 1981) is an American businessman and investor.
-He is the son-in-law of the president of the United States, Donald Trump, through his marriage to Ivanka Trump and served as a senior advisor in his father-in-law's first administration from 2017 to 2021.
-He was also director of the Office of American Innovation.
+Jared Corey Kushner (born January 10, 1981) is an American businessman, investor, government official and politician.
+Through his marriage to Ivanka Trump, he is the son-in-law of the 45th and 47th president of the United States Donald Trump.
+Kushner has served in both official and informal roles in the first and second Trump administrations.

-For much of his career, Kushner worked as a real-estate investor in New York City, especially through the family business Kushner Companies.
-He took over the company after his father, Charles Kushner, was convicted for 18 criminal charges, including illegal campaign contributions, tax evasion, and witness tampering in 2005, although Charles was pardoned by Trump in 2020.
-Jared met Ivanka Trump around 2005, and the couple married in 2009.
+Kushner worked as a real-estate investor in New York City, especially through the family business Kushner Companies.
+He took over the company in 2005 after his father, Charles Kushner, was convicted on criminal charges.
+Jared met Trump's daughter, Ivanka around 2005, and the couple married in 2009.
 He also became involved in the newspaper industry after purchasing The New York Observer in 2006.
-He was registered as a Democrat and donated to Democratic politicians for much of his life but registered as Independent in 2009 and eventually as Republican in 2018.
+He was registered as a Democrat and donated to Democratic politicians until he registered as Independent in 2009 and eventually as Republican in 2018.
 He played a significant role in the Donald Trump 2016 presidential campaign, and was at one point seen as its de facto campaign manager.
 Around Trump's election, Kushner was frequently accused of conflicts of interest, profiting from policy proposals for which he personally advocated within the first Trump administration.

-He became senior advisor to Trump in 2017, and held the position until Trump left office in 2021.
+In 2017, Kushner was appointed as a senior advisor to Trump and as director of the Office of American Innovation, and held both positions until Trump left office in 2021.
 His appointment was followed by concerns of nepotism.
-Here, he led the administration's effort to pass the First Step Act, a criminal justice reform bill signed into law in 2018.
+He led the administration's effort to pass the First Step Act, a criminal justice reform bill signed into law in 2018.
 Kushner was the primary Trump administration participant for the Middle East Peace Process, authoring the Trump peace plan and facilitating the talks that led to the signing of the Abraham Accords and other normalization agreements between Israel and various Arab states in 2020.
 Kushner also played an influential role in the Trump administration's COVID-19 response, where he advised Trump that the media was exaggerating the threat of the disease.
 He was a leading broker in the United States–Mexico–Canada Agreement.

-Since leaving the White House, Kushner founded Affinity Partners, a private equity firm that derives most of its funds from the Saudi government's sovereign wealth fund.
+After leaving the White House in 2021, Kushner founded Affinity Partners, a private equity firm that derives most of its funds from the Public Investment Fund, the Saudi government's sovereign wealth fund.

+Kushner returned to an informal advisory role in the second Trump administration in 2025, serving along with Steve Witkoff as a key intermediary in diplomatic negotiations regarding the Gaza war and the Russian invasion of Ukraine.
+In 2026, he was officially appointed as a special envoy for peace.